A stochastic MPC scheme for distributed systems with multiplicative uncertainty: Introduction

 Positive definite and semidefinite matrices are indicated as $A>0$ and $A\geq0$, respectively.
-For an event $E$ we define the probability of occurrence as $\text{Pr}(E)$.
-For a random variable $w$ we define the expected value $\mathbb{E}(w)$ and its variance as $\text{var}(w)$.
+Given an event $E_1$ we define the probability occurrence as $\text{Pr}(E_1)$ and the conditional probability given $E_2$ as $\text{Pr}(E_1 | E_2)$.
+For a random variable $w$, we define the expected value and variance as $\mathbb{E}\{w\}$ and $\text{var}\{w\}$.
+The conditional expected value and variance of $w$ conditional to a random variable $x$ are denoted as $\mathbb{E}\{w | x\}$ and $\text{var}\{w|x\}$.
+Two random variables $x,y$ that have the same distribution are equal in distribution, denoted by $x \overset{d}{=} y$.
 A bar above matrices $\bar{P}$ denotes a lifted matrix into the desired dimension.
 Local matrices are denoted with a sub index, e.g. $A_{ij}$, whereas global matrices are denoted without any sub index.
-The set $\{1, ..., M\} \subseteq \mathbb{N}$ is denoted as $\mathcal{M}$.
+The weighted 2-norm w.r.t. a positive definite matrix $Q = Q^\top$ is $\Vert x \Vert_Q^2 = x^\top Q x$, whereas $\Vert Q \Vert$ denotes the spectral norm of $Q$, i.e. the largest eigenvalue of $Q$.